MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 Choose your deployment procedure after careful [comparison of these approaches](device-join-plan.md).

-You may determine that Microsoft Entra join is the best solution for a device in a different state.
+You might determine that Microsoft Entra join is the best solution for a device in a different state.
 The following table shows how to change the state of a device.

 | Current device state | Desired device state | How-to |
 | --- | --- | --- |